 Monday 7th May

-It’s 22 Degrees Centigrade by 8.30 am, it’s going to be a hot one, Dave is off the to reception to get the fresh crusty baguette we’ve ordered although we decide not to carry a picnic today as we will probably be back for 2pm and we can get something then and besides we need to carry our swimming costumes and beach shoes as we’ve heard that you can swim in one of the waterfalls, Stradinski Buk.
+It’s 22 Degrees Centigrade by 8.30 am, it’s going to be a hot one, Dave is off to reception to get the fresh crusty baguette we’ve ordered although we decide not to carry a picnic today as we will probably be back for 2pm and we can get something then and besides we need to carry our swimming costumes and beach shoes as we’ve heard that you can swim in one of the waterfalls, Stradinski Buk.

-The parking in Skradin is 11 kuna per hour and it’s a large car park, they put all the Moho’s together on one side, we are in the queue for the boat at 8.45am and already it’s getting busy the boat is full by the time we are all seated, the ride is smooth but not as peaceful as the electric boat at Plitvice National Park where you could hear a pin drop.
+The parking in Skradin is 11 kuna per hour and it’s a large car park, they put all the Moho’s together on one side, we are in the queue for the foot passenger boat at 8.45am and already it’s getting busy, the boat is full by the time we are all seated, the ride is smooth but not as peaceful as the electric boat at Plitvice National Park where you could hear a pin drop.
 Once we get off the boat we quickly see that just like Plitvice there are boardwalks over the waterways, but these are wider and with less gaps, more organised for the family or elderly visitor, we note that it’s a little more commercialised with cafés and ice cream huts and beer and sandwich bars too, this is not surprising as the park gets thousands of visitors in the summer months.

 We start to make our way around the circular route which is only 2.5 kms and will take approx 1 hour, there is plenty of shade under the lush vegetation and trees and apart from the stunning views all around the route there are little viewing spots where you can get the best photo opportunity or selfie for the many as seems to be the case wherever we go!
 We are enjoying the park and it’s extremely beautiful however our heart is with Plitvice, I feel Krka is better for families though or those with limited mobility .